Aurore54F/aurore54f.github.io/_pages/about.md

 What's New?
 ======
+- _24-sep-22_: The Web is going MAD again!
+Super excited to co-chair the 5th [MADWeb](https://madweb.work) workshop (co-located with NDSS 2023) with Zubair Shafiq!
 - _17-aug-22_: Our paper "A World Wide View of Browsing the World Wide Web" got accepted at IMC 2022!
 - _1-oct-21_: Starting as a Visiting Assistant Professor at Stanford University today!
 - _9-sep-21_: Our paper [DoubleX: Statically Detecting Vulnerable Data Flows in Browser Extensions at Scale](https://swag.cispa.saarland/papers/fass2021doublex.pdf) got accepted at CCS 2021!
 Wanna check extensions for vulnerable data flows?
 Our source code is [online](https://github.com/Aurore54F/DoubleX).